-Section B: Writing: Descriptive or narrative writing.
+- Section A: Reading: One literature fiction text.
+One short, two longer and one extended comprehension question.
+40 marks - Section B: Writing: Descriptive or narrative writing.
 One extended writing question.
-40 marks (25%)
+40 marks

-Paper 2: Writers' Viewpoints & Perspectives
+Paper 2: Writers' Viewpoints & Perspectives Written examination: 1 hour and 45 minutes.
+(50%)

-Written examination: 1 hour and 45 minutes.
-50% of GCSE Section A: Reading: One non-fiction text and one literary non-fiction text, which are linked by theme.
+- Section A: Reading: One non-fiction text and one literary non-fiction text, which are linked by theme.
 One short, two longer and one extended comprehension question.
-40 marks (25%)

-Section B: Writing: Writing to present a viewpoint.
+40 marks - Section B: Writing: Writing to present a viewpoint.
 One extended writing question.
-40 marks (25%)
+40 marks